LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/03/leftist-heaps.md

 > fundamental operation `merge` will perform all the work on the right path,
 > then we can have a $O(\log N)$ `merge` operation.

+- A perfectly balanced tree forms if keys 1 to $2^k-1$ are inserted in order into an initially empty leftist heap.

 ## Operations

 ### `merge(H1, H2)`